This easy ricotta dessert is made with just three ingredients. You can quickly whip it by hand or use the food processor.

 Instructions

-- Place the ingredients in your food processor bowl.
+- Place the ricotta, honey, and vanilla in the food processor bowl.
+Alternatively, place them in a mixing bowl.

-- Process until very smooth, about 2 minutes.
+- Process (or mix by hand) until very smooth, about 2 minutes.

 Video